 Well guys, that’s all I got.
-You have made it to the end of my ultimate review of the best down jackets for backpackers.
+You have made it to the end of my ultimate review of down jackets for backpackers.

 The world of down jackets is a vast ocean of different choices.
-After reading my review of the best down jackets on the market, you are now prepared to make the informed decision based on your own needs and preferences.
+After reading this review of the best jackets on the market, you are now prepared to make the informed decision based on your own needs and preferences.

 Making an informed choice is only hard when you’re uninformed!

-Looking for the best down jacket for women?
+Looking for the top down jacket for women?
 I recommend going with the Rab Microlight Alpine Jacket.